graphql-aspnet/graphql-aspnet.github.io/docs/execution/malicious-queries.md

 While this query only has a field depth of 3, `allParts -> suppliers -> name`, the performance implications are much more impactful than the bakery in the first example because of the type of data involved.
 (Side note, this is a perfect example where a [batch operation](../controllers/batch-operations) would improve performance exponentially.)

-GraphQL will assign a score to every query plan, its `estimated complexity`, to help gauge the load its likely to incur on the server when trying to execute.
+GraphQL will assign an `estimated complexity` score to each query plan to help gauge the load its likely to incur on the server when trying to execute.
 As you might expect you can set a maximum allowed complexity value and reject any queries that exceed your limit:

 ```csharp
 // Startup.cs